WYihei/ChineseNodifyWiki/Editor-Overview.md

 * ```Align``` - Aligns the selected items using the specified alignment method, defaults to Top. (```CommandParameter``` is of type ```Alignment``` or ```string```.
 Possible alignment: Top, Left, Bottom, Right, Middle, Center)
 * ```FitToScreen``` - Scales and moves the `Viewport` to display as many items as possible

+## API

-> Note: You can call the corresponding methods to these commands on an instance of a `NodifyEditor`.
+You can programmatically call the corresponding methods of these commands on an instance of a `NodifyEditor`.

+* FitToScreen
+* BringIntoView
+* ZoomAtPosition
+* ZoomIn
+* ZoomOut